 How strong is a castle joint?

-The combination of the half-lap joint and the intersecting bridle joint makes the castle joint one of the strongest woodworking joints.
-The joint is very strong under vertical load, but under horizontal load (lateral pressure) it may loosen over time and cause cracks.
+The combination of the half-lap cross joint and the intersecting bridle joint makes the castle joint one of the strongest woodworking joints.
+The Castle joint is known for its impressive strength under vertical loads, it excels in bearing weight.
+However, when subjected to horizontal forces or lateral pressures, there’s a possibility that it might weaken over time, leading to potential cracks.

 Should you glue a castle joint?